-The controller has 1 DMX output line (512 channels), 1 DMX input line, and it allows for triggering multiple configuration items at the same time.
-Events can be triggered by an astronomical clock, a real time clock, programmed timers, analogue or digital inputs, mobile device applications or via the Modbus protocol.
+The controller has 1 DMX output line (128 channels) and it allows for triggering multiple configuration items at the same time.
+Events can be triggered by an astronomical clock, a real time clock, programmed timers, digital inputs, mobile device applications or via the Modbus protocol.

-An advanced PC application (Windows®, Mac®) allows for programming the device.
+An advanced PC application (Windows[®], Mac[®]) allows for programming the device.
 The application has a built-in library of devices that can be distributed on a graphic project, which facilitates the creation of complex light shows, including ones that are synchronized with sound.
-The controller comes with an application for mobile devices (AndroidTM) which enables simple control.
+The controller comes with an application for mobile devices (Android[TM]) which enables simple control.

-The controller can be used to create up to 8 users with different access rights.
+The controller can be used to create up to 4 (including ADMIN) users with different access rights.
 There is an option to remotely log on to the controller from the external network.